What to Know About Using Numbing Creams For Waxing

 You know the saying: beauty is pain.
 While that's often true, you don't always have to suffer through all of your beauty treatments — even when it's something like waxing.
-In order to avoid having a painful incident occur during your wax experience, many people choose to use a topical product like a numbing cream or a numbing spray to ease the pain.
-Although it won't take away the pain completely, topical numbing creams can certainly help make the experience a little more bearable.
+In order to avoid having a painful incident occur during your wax experience, many people choose to use a topical product like a numbing cream for waxing or a numbing spray to ease the pain.
+Although it won't take away the pain completely, numbing cream can certainly help make the experience a little more bearable.

-"You want to be able to feel the heat of the wax," she said.
+"You want to be able to feel the heat of the wax," she says.
 "If the temperature is too hot, it could potentially burn you."
 In general, you should avoid using these products on larger areas of your body, like your bikini area.
 If you do use them, Dr. Sperling recommends applying them 30 minutes prior to your wax and rinsing them off immediately after.

-Whether you're waxing yourself at home or dreading going to the appointment you have scheduled, two numbing products Dr. Sperling recommends using to relieve some of the pain are Lidocane Plus Pain Relieving Cream ($15) and Aspercreme Lidocaine Pain Relieving Crème ($12).
+Whether you're waxing yourself at home or dreading going to the appointment you have scheduled, two numbing products Dr. Sperling recommends using to relieve some of the pain are Lidocane Plus Pain Relieving Cream ($15) and Aspercreme Lidocaine Pain Relieving Crème ($14).